oNeffaS/NeffaS-Mining-n-Craft/README.md

-# Neffas' Mining & Craft - Mining Overhaul for 7 Days to Die (V1.0)
+# Neffas' Mining & Craft - Mining Overhaul for 7 Days to Die (V1.0) - In Development

 Mining &amp; Craft is a mod for 7 Days to Die that enhances mining with new ores, items, and tools.
 Discover unique textures for each ore, making identification easy.
 Improves crafting with existing